tibirius24/classic-tud-math-thesis/0.1.0/README.md

 - show rule for only numbering Equation with label

 # Remark: Fonts
 You need additional fonts for the template to function and look properly.
 The original LaTeX template uses Latin-Modern font family.
-You could download the oft-files from [here](https://www.1001fonts.com/latin-modern-roman-font.html).
+You could download the otf-files from [here](https://www.1001fonts.com/latin-modern-roman-font.html).

 If you use this template locally you have to install this font on your system.
 If you use this template on the webapp you have to create a font-folder and put the otf-files in there.